Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Evo-PINN: Physics-Informed Learning with Evolutionary Algorithms

-Despite their theoretical advantage in diverse scientific domains, Section~\ref{sec:pinn-challenges} highlighted several practical challenges in today's PINN learning and optimization.
-In this section, we postulate that many algorithmic ideas developed in the computational intelligence community may be uniquely well suited for addressing issues plaguing PINNs.
-One exciting research direction is to synergise physics-informed neuroevolution with local gradient descent or least-squares signals, thereby leveraging the best of both worlds to quickly arrive at physically accurate and generalizable PINN models.
-In what follows, we delve deeper into this and other algorithmic pathways deemed worthy of exploration.
+Despite their theoretical advantage in diverse scientific domains, Section~\ref{sec:pinn-challenges} has highlighted several practical challenges in today's PINN learning and optimization.
+The cost of optimization, navigating spectral bias and local minima traps, has even seeded a sense of pessimism among computational scientists about the utility of these techniques over standard numerical methods \cite{mcgreivy2024weak, grossmann2024can}.
+In this section, we present our hypothesis that many algorithmic ideas developed in the computational intelligence community may in fact be uniquely well positioned to tackle the issues plaguing PINNs.
+One exciting research direction is to achieve physics-informed learning by synergizing evolutionary algorithms with local gradient descent signals, thereby leveraging the best of both worlds to quickly arrive at physically accurate and generalizable PINN models.
+In what follows, we examine this and other promising algorithmic directions that we believe to warrant sustained investigation.
+These directions highlight key opportunities for the evolutionary optimization of PINNs (Evo-PINNs) to advance scientific machine learning.